 To install the fire extinguishers, you need a suitable fire extinguisher bracket and wood screws.
+The bottom of the stairs has a 10 mm plywood reinforcement where the extinguisher is installed.

-To install the cabin fire extinguisher:
+To install the cabin extinguisher:

-- Locate the wardrobe on the left side of the cabin. - Attach the bracket to the outside bottom of the wardrobe using the screws. - Attach the extinguisher to the bracket and make sure it stays firmly in place and is easily accessible.
+- Drill pilot holes to the plywood for the bracket screws. - · Attach the bracket to the bottom of the stairs using wood screws. - Attach the extinguisher to the bracket and make sure it stays firmly in place and easily accessible.